Diesel-Net/drone-discord/README.md

 ## Run it Locally
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You will need a valid `.env` containing the necessary key/value pairs for configuration.
 This file should be added to .gitignore to prevent accidentally committing any secrets.
-Please read more about [`python-dotenv`](https://pypi.org/project/python-dotenv/) if you are unfamiliar with the syntax. **Each of the components need to executed in their own shells**, as they are all blocking calls running in isolated python virtual environments.
+Please read more about [`python-dotenv`](https://pypi.org/project/python-dotenv/) if you are unfamiliar with the syntax.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each of the components below needs to executed in their own terminal window, as they are using blocking calls while running inside isolated python virtual environments.

 #### MongoDB
 1. Create Python Virtual Environment and activate it